bnmnetp/reputablejournal/posts/2014/10/google-intro-cs.rst

 * Do I outlaw using Google to get hints?
 * Should I point them at some resources that are more appropriate?
 * Should I be spending time teaching them the appropriate ways to search for help?
+* Start a project to create a StackOverflow like site for computer science students that would give an answer appropriate to the students skill level?

+Googling and using StackOverflow are good skills for a computer scientist to have, but for the first time, I'm thinking that teaching some search engine literacy in computer science may be worth some time.
+I'm very interested to hear the experiences of my other colleagues.